 However, whether you want a bike simply for transportation or for racing as a hobby, the love for cycling begins with personally enjoying your bike.

-How to Get the Right Bike Size
+How to Find the Right Bicycle Height

 There are two basic ways you can get an appropriately sized bike: first, you can do it by yourself; and secondly, you can be properly fitted at a store by a professional technician.